palmithor/scorebrawl/README.md

 echo "UPLOADTHING_URL=http://localhost:3000" >> .env.development
 ```

-Start the development server by executing `bun run dev`
+Run db migrations and start the development server by executing `bun run dev`.

 ## Testing

 Tests require `turso` to be installed as tests are run against in-memory database.
-The in-memory database is started and teared down as part of teh test script `./setup/setup-tests`.
+The in-memory database is started by running `turso dev --port 8003`.
 Tests are executed by running

 `bun test`